CBIIT/icrp/modules/custom/db_cancer_type_list/README.md

-Drupal module for viewing ICRP projects from an external database
+Drupal module for viewing ICRP cancer types from an external database